aleen42/PersonalWiki/Programming/JavaScript/Framework/react/reusable_components/reusable_components.md

 ### Transferring Props: A Shortcut

-Using spread operations to directly pass any props from owner componen to the ownee one.
+Using [JSX spread attributes](./../jsx_spread_attributes/jsx_spread_attributes.md) to directly pass any props from owner componen to the ownee one.

 ```js
 var CheckLink = React.createClass({